elinscott-talks/group_meeting_oct_2024/slides.typ

    Do we need to turn to...
    - understanding the structure of self-energies@Tamai2019?
    - ensemble DFT?
- - are off-diagonal corrections to these orbitals/subspaces physical?
+ - are off-diagonal corrections to these orbitals/subspaces physical? #pause
  - are we expecting too much of our approximations?
    - e.g. BLOR and SCE -- easier with reduced density matrix functional theory?